lingoport-public/Rebel-Outfitters/README.md

 # Trials v. origin branches
+# WHAT IF I WANTED TO MERGE YOU!
 Trials is used to demo https://localyzerqa.lingoport.io/ ; After a set of correction, to reset this Trials branch, delete it and recreate it from origin.

 # Rebel-Outfitters